dart-lang/dart_ci/README.md

 ### Results Feed

-The results feed is an angular Dart application that displays changed results from the CI and from CQ runs (tryjobs).
+The results feed is an angular Dart application that displays changed results from the CI and from CQ runs (try-jobs).
 The code is in the results_feed directory.
 It is deployed to ci.dart.dev, using Firebase hosting.

 ### Cloud functions